 Direct determination of particle morphology is a critical aspect of nanoparticle characterization.
 Typical analyses include particle size distribution, shape, and overall appearance of particles in a sample.
 Of particular importance is lamellarity analysis.
 Lamellarity is the number of lipid bilayers in a liposome or lipid nanoparticle (LNP).
+Cryo-TEM can also visualize things like bleb formations in your lipid nanoparticle (LNP).
 Lamellarity directly affects liposome properties and behavior for example determining encapsulation efficiency and influencing drug release.
-Therefore, proper characterization of particle morphology and lamellarity is crucial to understand the potential impact on bioactivity.
+Therefore, proper characterization of nanoparticle morphology and lamellarity is crucial to understand the potential impact on bioactivity.

 - Virus-Like Particles (VLPs)

 Frequently Asked Questions

 Can I see an example report showing your morphology & lamellarity analysis?

 How many particles do you count, or images do you analyze per sample or grid?

 We collect ~60 images from different sections of each grid, usually including different ice thicknesses, and analyze the agreed upon number of particles (between 250 to over 1,000).